 Academic course schedules for all students are created by the Registrar’s Office based on your major choice and academic record to ensure you are meeting all necessary requirements.
 Check the ENC Portal to review your schedule.
 You can contact the Registrar’s Office at email@example.com for additional assistance.

 Complete online New Student Orientation course through the ENC learning management system Canvas and attend NSO webinars.
-Check your ENC email and the NSO page for important information regarding logging in and accessing the course and schedule.
+For spring the Canvas course will launch in early June, with webinars scheduled throughout the summer.
+Check your email and the NSO page for important information regarding logging in and accessing the course and schedule.

-All new undergraduate students receive textbooks for undergraduate classes.
-Students are opted-in to receive rental textbooks, including consumable items like workbooks and online codes.
-Most textbooks will be in electronic format.
-Students will be sent more information this summer including how to login to the textbook portal to track required books, access electronic textbooks and more.
+All new undergraduate students are opted-in to receive rental textbooks, including consumable items like workbooks and online codes.
+The majority of textbooks will be in electronic format.
+Students will be sent more information this summer on how to login to textbook portal to track required books, access electronic textbooks and more.

 Every semester students are expected to complete required items from Student Financial Services and other campus offices which will be listed on their personalized clearance checklist.
 Through your personalized list in the ENC Portal, you can track the status of requirements.
 Once students have completed all of the requirements on your personalized checklist, students will receive a Clearance Certificate.
 These items must be completed prior to your arrival to campus in order to begin classes.
 If you have any questions, please email firstname.lastname@example.org.